devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Our Solution

 Devtron helps in reducing the challenges and simplifying the maintenance of kubeconfig file through:
-* **Devtron's Proxy URL for Cluster** - A standardized URL that you can use in the place of your Kubernetes cluster URL.
+* **Devtron's Proxy URL for Cluster** - A standardized URL that you can use in place of your Kubernetes cluster URL.
 * **Devtron's Access Token** - A kubectl-compatible token which can be generated and centrally maintained from [Global Configurations → Authorization → API tokens](./global-configurations/authorization/api-tokens.md).

 ### Steps